My Library Account Login

 - General copyright questions

-- Linda Valecourt (retired), Manager, Facilities Services, responsible for the Bookstores, Print Shop and Print Materials.
+- Michael Byun, Interim Manager, Facilities Services, responsible for the Bookstores, Print Shop, and Print Materials.

-- Tim Paul, Manager, Academic Technology Services, responsible for media recordings, online content used for instructional purposes.
+- Tim Paul, Manager, Academic Technology Services, responsible for media recordings and online content used for instructional purposes.

 - Katharine Shipley, Associate Director of Learning Resources, responsible for copyright in relation to use of Library print and digital collections.